18 lectures in the Autumn Term

 Transforms: Discrete-time Fourier Transform (DTFT), Discrete Fourier Transform (DFT), Discrete Cosine Transform (DCT), Modified DCT (MDCT).
 Discrete Time systems: linear and circular convolution, overlap add, overlap save, stability triangle, allpass filters, group delay, minimum phase systems.
 FIR filter design: windowing, remez exchange algorithm for optimal design.
 IIR filter design: bilinear transformation, spectral transformations, optimal filter design.
 Filter implementation: coefficient quantisation, lattice filters.
-Multirate signal processing: sample rate conversion, polyphase filters, Farrow filters.
-Subband processing, STFT processing, MDCT-based processing.
+Multirate signal processing: sample rate conversion, polyphase filters, Farrow filters, subband processing.

 The exam will contain 4 questions and lasts for 3 hours.
-Question 1 is compulsory and comprises eight short questions each worth 5%.
+Question 1 is compulsory and comprises several short questions worth a total of 40%.
 You are required to answer two out of the remaining three questions which are each worth 30%.